-4.2.1 Environmental flow requirements
+25 4.2.1 Environmental flow requirements

 Water for irrigation can be withdrawn from a river, whenever the streamflow surpasses the environmental flow requirements.
 These are assumed to amount to 30% of the long-term mean flow (30-year-mean) (Smakhtin et al., 2004; Gerten et al., 2013; Pastor et al., 2014), or rather the long-term streamflow that would have occurred if water hadn't been withdrawn.
-Note that, because the consumptive water use of other sectors is not explicitly represented, the fraction of water that may be withdrawn for irrigation was reduced to 65% instead of 70%, to not overestimate the water availability.
-To approximate the streamflow that would have occurred without water withdrawals, the amount of water that enters the channel in each grid-box is accumulated along the river, i.e. from the source regions to the estuary.
+Note that, because the consumptive water use of other sectors is not explicitly represented, the fraction of water that may be withdrawn along the river, i.e. from the source regions to the estuary.
 Aggregated over a longer period, here a year, this gives a good estimate of the volume of water that entered the river in all upstream grid-boxes and that, without withdrawals, would have been discharged through the river within this given grid-box.